 Lukewarmness: A “Wishy-Washy” Attitude Towards Faith in God

-Previous to that, I thought being a Catholic Christian is all about going to Mass on Sundays and Holy Days of obligations, receiving the Holy Communion, going to Confession and other Church related activities.
+Previously, I thought being a Catholic Christian is all about going to Mass on Sundays and Holy Days of obligations, receiving the Holy Communion, going to Confession and other Church related activities.
 I thought it was perfectly good.
 I know from my previous religion and theology classes that there are so called spiritual and corporal works of mercy for us to practice.
 But the relevance of these works and the importance of being in the presence of God in everything we do didn’t fully sink in me until I met the work of God.
-I realized I needed to do much more, to be more faithful, closer and obedient to God, however, it was extremely hard particularly in a world where there is good and evil.
+I realized I needed to do much more, to be more faithful, closer and obedient to God, however, it was extremely hard – there were so many hurdles and impediments particularly in a world where temptations abound.

 “I know your works; I know that you are neither cold nor hot.
 I wish you were either cold or hot.
 So, because you are lukewarm, neither hot nor cold, I will spit you out of my mouth.” – Revelation